 Most chess training happens after your game ends.
-You lose, pull up Chess.com's analysis, and see that move 14 was a "mistake" or move 23 was a "blunder."
-The computer shows arrows and evaluations telling you what you should have done.
+You lose, pull up Chess.com's analysis, and see that move 14 was a "mistake."
 But by then, you've forgotten what you were thinking.
-You can't remember why you made that move, what alternatives you considered, or what patterns you were trying to recognize.
+You can't remember why you made that move.
 The learning opportunity is gone.

 The Problem with Post-Game Analysis

-The disconnect between feedback and decision-making: By the time you're reviewing your game, you've moved on mentally.
-You can't remember what you were thinking at move 14.
+By review time, you've moved on mentally.
 Did you see the better move and reject it?
 Did you miss it entirely?
-Were you focused on a different part of the board?
-Without understanding your mental model at the moment of decision, post-game analysis just shows you what you did wrong—it doesn't help you build better thinking patterns.
+Without understanding your mental model at decision-time, analysis just shows what you did wrong.

-It's reactive, not proactive: Post-game analysis waits until you've lost to tell you where you went wrong.
+Post-game analysis waits until you've lost to tell you where you went wrong.
 You don't learn to spot weak squares before your opponent exploits them.
-You don't develop the habit of asking "What is my opponent threatening?" until after you've been attacked.
-The coaching comes too late to build the mental habits that prevent mistakes in the first place.

 The In-Game Coaching Approach